pepeleduin/leduin/README.md

 - 👋 Hi, I’m @leduin
-- 👀 I’m interested in Computer Sciences and Social Studies
+- 🌱 I’m Information Technology Engineer
-- 🌱 I’m currently finishing my carrer on Information Technology at Yachay Tech University
+- 👀 I’m interested in Computer Sciences, Social Studies and Free Software
 - 💞️ I’m looking to collaborate on multidisciplinar projects
-- 📫 How to reach me: leduincuenca@gmail.com
+- 📫 How to reach me: pepeleduin@duck.com

 <!---
 leduin/leduin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.